flowchart TB

 Let us step back and see the whole.

-Aarokya is a Health Savings Account that makes healthcare funding composable and portable.
-It is a contribution engine that allows anyone — individuals, employers, platforms, families, communities — to participate in building someone’s healthcare security.
+Aarokya is a Health Savings Account that makes healthcare funding work for everyone.
+It is a contribution engine that allows individuals, employers, platforms, families, and communities to participate in building someone’s healthcare security.
 It is an insurance integration layer that makes coverage accessible and aligned.
 It is an AI health assistant that amplifies doctors and nurses tenfold.
-It is a provider network that connects pharmacies, hospitals, labs, and care nodes into a coherent system.
+It is a provider network connecting pharmacies, hospitals, labs, and care nodes into a coherent system.
 It is a claims engine that resolves costs transparently.
-It is an analytics platform that generates health intelligence at population scale.
+It is an analytics platform generating health intelligence at population scale.
 It is an SDK and API that lets any organization build on these rails.

 It is, in essence, a healthcare operating system.